Ceyed/Email_Validation_Nodejs/README.md

 ## TODO:
-- [x] 1.
+- [x] 01.
 Regex for each input parameters
-- [x] 2.
+- [x] 02.
 User a better structure in files
-- [x] 3.
+- [x] 03.
 More clear app.js
-- [x] 4.
+- [x] 04.
 Use 'dotenv' instead of 'config'
-- [x] 5.
+- [x] 05.
 'Send' function should be post method
-- [x] 6.
+- [x] 06.
 Can 'Verify' function use post method? - Answer: No!
-- [x] 7.
+- [x] 07.
 Replace 'verify' with 'validate'
-- [ ] 8.
-Feature: Send email after user validated their email
+- [ ] 08.
+A new file for 'connection' to db, another for rest of the interacts
+- [ ] 09.
+Login request, Gets 'username' and 'password', Returns Token or false
+- [ ] 10.
+Sign-up request, Gets 'username', 'password' and 'email' -> Saves them immediately in db -> Send validation code to user -> return token (jwt)
+- [ ] 11.
+Validation request (POST), get 'token', 'validation code' and validate user -> remove the row in 'validate' table
+- [ ] 12.
+ChangePassword request, gets 'token', 'old password' and 'new password'